 *If a power outage makes Web or bulk e-mail unavailable, bulk voice mail to on-campus telephones may be used to alert the campus community to a change in campus status.

-Continuing Studies and Young People's Studio class/event status can ALSO be found:
+School for the Professional and Continuing Studies as well as Young People's Studio class/event status can ALSO be found:

 - as the message on the main CS telephone number: 410-225-2219

-This allows CS and YPS students to go directly to a message relevant to them and skip other details.
+This allows SPCS and YPS students to go directly to a message relevant to them and skip other details.

 What about the status of campus events?